davidkuster/hibernate-metrics/README.md

     grails.plugins.hibernateMetrics.formatSQL = false
     // write SQL to console like logSql=true normally does grails.plugins.hibernateMetrics.logSqlToConsole = true

-The 'excludeActions' setting will bypass metrics tracking for the specified controller actions.

 'enabled' = whether it should happen at startup